jdshaffer/TimeLapseWebcam/README.md

 * A small helper program that shows a live video feed for the specified camera
 * This helps the user check that they have the correct camera and settings
-* at runtime it asks the user for:
+* At runtime it asks the user for:
 	* camera_index -- which camera to use
 	* exposure_value -- the camera exposure value
 		* -4 seems good for indoors